-Taxis on Koh Lanta are represented by three types of vehicles:
+Taxis on Koh Lanta come in three types of vehicles:

-- Tuk-tuks in the form of converted pickup trucks (they can fit up to 8 passengers).
+- Converted pickup trucks that can fit up to 8 passengers,

-To help you navigate Koh Lanta taxi prices, here are some examples of typical fares:
+To help you estimate the cost of a taxi ride on Koh Lanta, here are some typical fares:

 - 2200 baht for 6 hours.

-As of the writing this article, it is not possible to order Grab Taxi on Koh Lanta.
-It's a pity, as the Grab Taxi application helps a lot to reduce transportation costs in other regions of Thailand (link to the Grab Taxi application at a discount).
+Unfortunately, as of writing this article, it's not possible to order a Grab Taxi on Koh Lanta.
+This is a pity, as the Grab Taxi app can help reduce transportation costs in other parts of Thailand.

-Motorbikes for rent can be found in many hotels and wherever tour and excursion tickets are sold.
-Prices start from 200 baht.
-The cheapest options are usually in poor mechanical condition.
+If you're looking to rent a motorbike (scooter) on Koh Lanta, you can find them in many hotels and places where tour and excursion tickets are sold.
+However, keep in mind that the cheapest options are usually in poor mechanical condition.

-Be prepared to pay around 300 baht per day for a technically sound motorbike that doesn't look to battered.
+It's recommended to pay around 300 baht per day for a technically sound motorbike that isn't too beat up.

 Rent a bicycle on Koh Lanta